 Classification systems have evolved over the years, as our understanding regarding pathomechanics of the deformities have evolved.
-Initially, pathogenesis was attributed solely to tibialis posterior tendon dysfunction, leading to a linear progression from flexible to rigid deformities, which in the latter stage also involved the ankle joint, as well.
+Initially, pathogenesis was attributed to a linear progression of event starting with tibialis posterior tendon tendinopathy and dysfunction, leading to a loss of the median arch of the foot, progressing from flexible to rigid deformities.
+The ankle joint was supposed to only be involved in the most advanced stage.

-Thus, Johnson and Storm classification in 1989 recognized three stages of tibialis posterior tendon dysfunction (Table 3).
+Thus, Johnson and Storm classification in 1989 recognized three stages.
 In stage I, there is mild pain, no deformity, mild weakness on heel-raise test, the tendon is almost normal and there is no arthritis.
-In stage II, the pain and weakness get worse, planovalgus deformity is present, but passively correctable (flexible foot), and the tendon is elongated with "longitudinal tears".
-In stage III symptoms become worse, with marked weakness and tendon degeneration, whilst the deformity is
+In stage II, the pain and weakness get worse, planovalgus deformity appears, but is passively correctable (flexible foot), and the tendon is elongated with "longitudinal tears".
+In stage III symptoms become worse, with marked weakness and tendon degeneration, whilst the deformity is stiff with arthritic changes on radiographs.